2022 Australia Cup final

-The 2022 Australia Cup Final was an association football match played at CommBank Stadium in Sydney, Australia, on 1 October 2022.
+The 2022 Australia Cup Final was a soccer match played at CommBank Stadium in Sydney, Australia, on 1 October 2022.
 The match was contested between New South Wales league side Sydney United 58 and A-League Men side Macarthur FC which for Sydney United 58 is also the first time a non A-League Men club had qualified for the Final of the Australia Cup.
+This final was the first Australia Cup final to be contested between two teams of the same state, with both Macarthur FC and Sydney United 58 being from Sydney.
 Macarthur FC won 2–0 to win their first trophy and Australia Cup and to also become the first away side to win the Australia Cup Final.

 Route to the final

 Sydney United 58

 Sydney United 58 started their 2022 Australia Cup campaign in the New South Wales fourth preliminary round, defeating Quakers Hill Junior by a score of 7–0.
 Fellow NPL NSW club Rockdale Ilinden were their opponents in the fifth preliminary round, prevailing 1–0.
 After defeating Hurstville FC 2–0 in the sixth preliminary round, the Northern Tigers were their final regional opponent, with Sydney United 58 narrowly winning 2–1.
 Monaro Panthers provided less resistance in the Round of 32 match.
 Reigning A-League Men champions Western United were defeated in a penalty shoot-out in the Round of 16.
 In the quarter-finals, they defeated Peninsula Power 1–0 away in Brisbane.
 The semi-final was won 3–2 after extra time at home against the Brisbane Roar.